- About the Murray

 Entry into the Register is by application only by those arriving at Goolwa from points above the SA border in the Murray, or those departing Goolwa upstream to any river destination beyond the SA border.

 The IRNM Register consists of two parts.
-The first is the Register volume and seal which lists the names, dates and other details for every voyager arriving at Goolwa who has made application to the registrar for the registration of their activity.
-This volume and seal is retained in the possession of the registrar.
+The first is the Register catalogue which lists the names, dates and other details for every voyager who has made application to the registrar for the registration of their activity.
+This catalogue is maintained by a registrar and two assistants.
 The second part of the Registrar comprises of the collection of evidence of such voyages, such as copies of logs, press clippings, correspondence, photographs and other memorabilia and is preserved in the archives of the Goolwa National Trust History Centre in Porter Street, Goolwa.

 A few simple rules cover registration for non-competitive arrivals, while more detailed requirements must be provided by competitive arrivals.